A schedule is composed of one or more assignments, which allocate members to shifts covering specific time periods.

 The quality of an assignment is reported at the top of the assignment page where you will find a summary line containing details on the balance of the schedule and the quality of the assignment.
 The following icons and colours are used to provide a quick visual overview of the quality of the assignment:

 When an optimal assignment cannot be found, a set of penalties are reported to describe each of the compromises that On-Call Optimizer had to make to find an viable assignment.
-These penalties are listed in the “Assignment Penalties” section of the assignment details page found either to the right of the assignment itself, or below the assignment when the screen is narrow.
+These penalties are shown under the assignee in the shift popup when hovering or clicking on a shift.

 For details on the types of penalties that can be reported, refer to the algorithm reference page.